emk/ibus-ancient/README.md

 the egyptian-hieroglyphs input method, type a transliteration character, phonetic equivalent or Gardiner code, and hit space to commit.

+## Changing the mappings

+If you'd prefer a slightly different mapping, I'd love to hear about it.
+I'm happy to support any common version of MdC if it can be done without breaking something else.

 ## Other languages

 I have data files for quite a few runic futharks, plus Ogham, Gothic and